KaleTEvans/team-profile-generator/README.md

 # Team Profile Generator

 ## Purpose
-An application to allow a user to input employee data and generate an html page with all of the employees and thir contact information displayed
+An application to allow a user to input employee data and generate an html page with all of the employees and their contact information displayed

 ## Built With
 * HTML